Constance Jeans

 Constance Mabel Jeans (23 August 1899 – 31 March 1984) was an English competitive swimmer who represented Great Britain in the Olympic Games.
 She competed in the 100-, 300- and 400-metre individual freestyle events, and the 4×100-metre freestyle relay at the 1920 and 1924 Summer Olympics.
-She won two silver medals in the relays and finished fourth in three individual events.
+She won two silver medals in the relay events at both Olympics and finished fourth in the three individual events.